What to Expect at Bluebird Backcountry

 1. Plenty of Parking

-When you arrive at Bluebird Backcountry, you’ll be greeted by a friendly face (from six feet away, of course!).
-First, you’ll park in our spacious lot, gather your gear, and head over to the lodge.
+When you arrive at Bluebird Backcountry, follow the signs to the recommended parking spots (based on your vehicle type) in our spacious parking lot, gather your gear, and head over to the base area.

 2. Contactless Check-in